silverwing-coder/Cybersecurity/ToolsAndMethods/Steghide.md

 <h2> Steghide</h2>

--   Steganography tool for obfuscation, evasion, and to cover attacker's tracks
+-   Steganography tool for obfuscation, evasion, and covering attacker's tracks

 -   Refer to